bradleyrturner/bradrturner.github.io/_pages/research.md

 **Institutionalized Strangers: How Activist Short Sellers Cultivate Outsiderness to Purvey Novel Information to the Market** *(working title)*
 *With Georg Rilinger*

+Examines how activist short sellers cultivate and maintain outsider status as a strategic asset rather than a liability to overcome.
+Drawing on a 35-year case study (1990–2025), argues that these "institutionalized strangers" leverage technical expertise alongside deliberate markers of illegitimacy to preserve the functional autonomy needed to publish critical information on corporate misconduct that insiders cannot.
+Suggests that successful intervention in a field may depend not on assimilation but on a strategic hybridization of competence and behavioral defiance.

 ---